-Scabbard.-Steel, with a large shoe-shaped base and a trumpet-shaped mouth.
+Scabbard.-Steel, with a large shoe at the bottom and a trumpet-shaped mouth.
 Leather scabbard for use with "Sam Browne" belts to be the same as that described in the Army Dress Regulations.

-22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass dress slings and brass hook for sword.
-The slings of gold wire lace, 4 in. wide, of special pattern, lined with crimson morocco leather.
+22. Sword Belt-Full Dress.-Plain blue web waist belt, with leather furniture and brass deer for slings and brass hook for sword.
+The slings of gold wire lace, $\frac{1}{4}$ in. wide, of special pattern, lined with crimson morocco leather.
 Morocco leather sword ring attachments, fastening back with a gilt stud.
 The belt to be worn under the sash and over the tunic when the sword is carried.
 (See para.
 35 re Warrant Officers.)

-Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt underneath the tunic as prescribed for officers of those ranks in Dress Regulations for the Army, 1934, paragraph 20.
+Officers of the rank of substantive Colonel and above, wearing the scarlet tunic introduced in April, 1928, are to wear the sword belt underneath the tunic as prescribed for officers of those ranks in Dress Regulations for the Army.

 23. Sword Knot-Full Dress.-Gold strap with gold acorn and sliding gold keeper.
 The knot to be neatly coiled round the guard of the sword.
-(See para.
+(See par.
 35 re Warrant Officers.)

 24. Sword Belt and Knot.
-Except full dress.-"Sam Browne" pattern as prescribed by Army Regulations.
+Except full dress-Sam Browne pattern as prescribed by Army Regulations.